TolikPylypchuk/SharpHook/docs/articles/about.md

 - Simulating multiple mouse clicks on macOS was fixed.

 - An issue with some events being ignored on Windows was fixed.

+- Reactive log source adapter can now accept a default scheduler.

 - libuiohook was updated to commit [2712b31](https://github.com/TolikPylypchuk/libuiohook/tree/2712b31d97833309d9ad5c1df0cb1f11aecaa03e).